Samsung unveils Galaxy S24, S24+ at Unpacked, same pricing as predecessors

 The Galaxy S24 and S24+ feature 6.2-inch and 6.7-inch displays, respectively.
 Both are dynamic AMOLED 2x displays with variable 1-120Hz refresh rate and vision booster for display clarity under bright conditions.

-Both devices feature the exact same triple camera setup, with a 12-megapixel ultrawide shooter, a 50-megapixel wide-angle camera and a 10-megapixel telephoto with 3x optical zoom.
+The devices feature the exact same triple camera setup, with a 12-megapixel ultrawide shooter, a 50-megapixel wide-angle camera and a 10-megapixel telephoto with 3x optical zoom.
 The Galaxy S24 and S24+ also feature the same 12-megapixel f/2.2 front shooter.

 Galaxy S24